decentralized-cloud/infra/README.md

     ./script/edge-cloud start # Creates a cluster using default config unless KIND_CONFIG is defined

     ./script/edge-cloud stop # To tear down the cluster

+### Deploying Decentralized Edge Services

+There are currently two ways to deploy Edge services; first deploying with no config, which will pull the latest version of each service's helm chart, second with a config which specifies the version for each service.
+This can be done running the following commands:

+    ./script/edge-cloud deploy_services # Deploy latest version for all services
+    ./script/edge-cloud deploy_services --config ./config/edge_services.json # Modify services with pinned version specified in edge_services.json

+    ./script/edge-cloud remove_services # To remove all services from cluster and Helm

 ### Using Private Docker Images (not from Docker Hub)